-The findings of the SEA are expressed in this Environmental Report, which will be updated to take account of both: recommendations contained in submissions; and changes that might be made to the Draft Plan that is placed on public display.
-Members of Monaghan County Council will take into account the findings of this report and other related SEA output during their consideration of the Draft Plan and before its adoption.
-An SEA Statement summarising how environmental considerations have been integrated into the Plan will be prepared at the end of the process.
+The findings of the SEA are expressed in this Environmental Report, an earlier version of which was updated to take account of both: recommendations contained in submissions; and changes that were made to the Draft Plan that was placed on public display.
+Members of Monaghan County Council have taken into account the findings of this report and other related SEA output during their consideration of the Draft Plan and before its adoption.
+An SEA Statement summarising how environmental considerations have been integrated into the Plan is prepared at the end of the process.